 The Latvian Evangelical Lutheran Church

-The Latvian Evangelical Lutheran Church in Great Britain is part of the Latvian Evangelical Lutheran Church Abroad, which has congregations all over the world and is a member of the Lutheran World Federation, the World Council of Churches and the Conference of European Churches.
+The Latvian Evangelical Lutheran Church in Great Britain is part of the Latvian Evangelical Lutheran Church Worldwide, which has congregations all over the world and is a member of the Lutheran World Federation, the World Council of Churches and the Conference of European Churches.
 The largest congregations are in the USA and Canada, but there are also congregations in Australia, South America and in other European countries.
-Our archbishop, Elmārs E. Rozītis, lives in Germany.
+Our archbishop, Lauma Zušēvica, lives in the United States.

 Relations with the Church of England